Last Edited on 2018-08-09

 EU-U.S. Privacy Shield

-Backtrace I/O complies with the EU-U.S. Privacy Shield as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information when you use its services in the European Union (EU) or member countries as well as Switzerland.
+Backtrace I/O complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States.

 For purposes of enforcing compliance with the Privacy Shield, Backtrace I/O is subject to the investigatory and enforcement authority of the US Federal Trade Commission (FTC).

-- You can direct any questions or complaints about the use or disclosure of your personal data to us at firstname.lastname@example.org.
+In compliance with the Privacy Shield Principles, Backtrace I/O commits to resolve complaints about our collection or use of your personal information.
+EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Backtrace I/O at email@example.com.
 We will investigate and attempt to resolve any complaints or disputes regarding the use or disclosure of personal data within 45 days of receiving your complaint.

-- If your complaint is not resolved through the above methods, a binding arbitration process may be available under the Privacy Shield in certain circumstances.
-To find out more about the Privacy Shield’s binding arbitration scheme, please see this https://www.privacyshield.gov/article?id=F-The-Arbitration-Panel.
+If your complaint is not resolved through the above methods, a binding arbitration process may be available under the Pricavy Shield in certain circumstances.
+To find out more about the Privacy Shield’s binding arbitration scheme, please see https://www.privacyshield.gov/article?id=ANNEX-I-introduction

 California Online Privacy Protection Act